 Bhim Army Chief Chandrashekar Azad visits Jama Masjid

-Hours after being released from Tihar Jail, Bhim Army Chief Chandrashekar Azad visited the historic Jama Masjid on Friday.
+Hours after being released from Tihar Jail, Bhim Army Chief Chandrashekar Azad visited the historic Jama Masjid on Friday where he stayed for close to 40 minutes.
 Swarmed by his supporters and locals, Azad, with his trademark blue 'safaa', read out the Preamble to the Constitution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)